This is a complete guide on how to hear God’s voice.

 A banker who spends most of his day touching real money is much more likely to know when a fake bill gets passed to him versus someone who doesn’t handle money very often.

-The more time you spend in the secret place with your attention on God, the more you will begin to hear His voice in the regular rhythms of your day.
+The more time you spend in the secret place with your attention on God, the more accurately you will be able to recognize and discern his voice throughout the regular rhythms of your day.

 Every child first colors outside the lines, before they learn to color more perfectly within the lines.

-It is the same process of learning to discern God’s voice.
+It is the same process with learning to distinguish God’s voice.

 With all this information, you may be wondering…